beyond2013/AlgoAnalysis/markdown/Intro.md

 - It is unknown whether or not efficient algorithms exist for NP-complete problems.
 - The set of NP complete problems has the remarkable property that if an efficient algorithm exists for anyone of them, then efficient algorithms exist for all of them.
+- It is important to know NP-complete problems because some of them arise surprisingly often in real applications.
 - traveling-salesman problem is a well-known example of NP-complete problem.

+## Parallelism

+- For many years increasing processor clock speed at a steady rate has been used to improve on time consumed for computation.
+- ever-increasing clock speeds is not possible, due to the risk of melting chips.
+- In order to perform more computations per seconds, chips are being designed to contain several processing cores.
+- To get best out of multicore computers, designer of algorithms should keep parallelism in mind.
+- class of such algorithms are known as multithreaded algorithms.

 ## Algorithm as a technology